davidcoutadeur/lemonldap-lua-handler/README.md

 in /etc/nginx/nginx.conf, add this line into the http{ } directive: lua_package_path "/opt/sso/?.lua;;"; # inform nginx where to find lua standard libraries

+in /etc/nginx/sites-enabled/default, in http section (outside of server section), add: lua_shared_dict lemonSharedConf 1m;
+lua_shared_dict lemonSharedSession 100m;

+So 1Mb will be used for configuration, and 100Mb for sessions

 in /etc/nginx/sites-enabled/default, configure the desired location like this one (reverse proxy):
         location / {
                 access_by_lua_file /opt/sso/nginx-handler-access.lua;
                 #try_files $uri $uri/ /index.html;
                 proxy_pass http://backend_host:80/;
         }

+Optional step:
+Additionally, you can put this directive in the location scope: lua_code_cache off;
+So the code will be loaded each time a request is done.
+Warning: this will impact performances badly
+(the bad cookie recuperation due to cookie caching is solved with the directive dofile for loading the configuration file)

 * fill the configuration file:
 /opt/sso/nginx-handler-conf.lua